kalyonnii/devTinder-web/README.md

 - login and see if your data is comming properly in the store
 - navbar should update as soon as user login
-- refractor our code to add constants file + create a components folder Body
+- refractor our code to add constants file + create a components folder
+# it will make an api call on changing the url and loading
+- you should not be  able to access other routes without login
+- if token is not present redirect user to login page
+- logout
+- profile
+Body
 Navbar
 Route = / => Feed